-For Smart view, a PC with Windows (7, 8.x or 10) operating system is required.
-Moreover, a connecting cable is required for a direct connection of the MRM4 with the PC.
-This cable requires an USB connector of type "Mini B" on the MRM4 end (see also "3.9 PC Interface - X120").
-Alternatively, it is possible to establish a connection via Ethernet (TCP/IP), if the network permissions allow this and if the MRM4 has been ordered with an Ethernet interface ("2.2.1.2 Communication Protocol Codes", "2.2.1 Order Form of the Device") and if the necessary TCP/IP-settings (IP address, subnet mask, gateway) have already been made via the panel.
+The cable connecting the MRM4 with the PC requires an USB connector of type "Mini B" on the MRM4 end (see also \leftrightarrow 3.9 PC Interface - X120).

+Alternatively, it is possible to establish a connection via Ethernet (TCP/IP), if the network permissions allow this and if the MRM4 has been ordered with an Ethernet interface ($\hookrightarrow \mathbb{R}$, $\hookrightarrow 2.2.1$ Order Form of the Device) and if the necessary TCP/IP-settings (IP address, subnet mask, gateway) have already been made via the panel.